-Chapter IV details the formation of Occupational Health and Safety Council headed by the Secretary Labor having members from industry, representatives from employers, representatives of workers, professionals, members from civil society and member from the Labor Directorate.
+These acts detail the formation of Occupational Health and Safety Council headed by the Secretary Labor having members from industry, representatives from employers,

-The Act has also fixed penalties and offences in case of non-compliance with the provisions of the Act.
-The maximum penalty for non-compliance is Rs.250,000/-
+N LY representatives of workers, professionals, members from civil society and member from the IC Labor Directorate.
+These Acts has also fixed penalties and offences in case of non-IA compliance with the provisions of the Act.